The Medley Interlisp Project

 What are we trying to accomplish?

-We also hope to provide a platform for revival of systems developed using Interlisp., including 1980’s work in hypertext (Notecards), desktop management (Rooms), and object-oriented programming (LOOPS).
+We also hope to provide a platform for supporting the revival of systems developed using Interlisp, including 1980’s work in hypertext (NoteCards), desktop management (Rooms), object-oriented programming (LOOPS), linguistics (LFG Grammar Writer’s Workbench), user interface design (Trillium), geopolitical simulation (STRADS), and intelligent database assistants (DADM).

 What are our challenges?